 Step Three: Envision the New

 Close your eyes, take a deep breath, and envision the change you want to make.
 If your goal is to eat healthier, envision yourself getting rid of all the junk food in your house, buying fresh, organic ingredients, and preparing them in your kitchen.
 Create the new script in your mind and write it down.
 Read it each day, making revisions that improve the story.

 Step Four: Clear the Space

 Set a date for ending the habit.
-Whether you are withdrawing from a toxic relationship, job, or substance, the first three days are usually the most challenging, so we recommend starting on a Saturday morning so that you will have the weekend to focus on the changes you want to make.
+Whether you're withdrawing from a toxic relationship, job, or substance, the first three days are usually the most challenging.
+Start on a Saturday morning so you'll have the weekend to focus on the changes you want to make.
 Remove all temptations from your environment, and for the next 72 hours, simplify your life as much as possible.